mcm001/mcm001.github.io/content/posts/l3-design/fin_design.md

 {{< youtube pyct1Pii_cg >}}

 It's really hard to estimate the airspeed at which fin flutter can exist without making some assumptions, or building and fine-tuning a nonlinear model for your particular fin.
-Fin anabasis software like [AeroFinSim](https://www.aerorocket.com/finsim.html) makes some assumptions to linearize the problem, which gives us a conservative estimate for the speed above which fin flutter can occur.
+Fin analysis software like [AeroFinSim](https://www.aerorocket.com/finsim.html) makes some assumptions to linearize the problem, which gives us a conservative estimate for the speed above which fin flutter can occur.

 The other fun fin failure mode is divergence, a radial twisting of the fin into the airflow such that its leading edge has an angle of attack and the fin material isn't sufficiently stiff to "pull" it back straight.

 This video from a professor at Duke on YouTube, which I was sent by another rocketry friend, was a good introduction; Aeroelasticity is super cool.
 Note the demo towards the end, where they're able to test a fin at over 2x the linearly predicted flutter speed.
 The fin does vibrate, but it's not divergent -- its oscillations are bounded.
-The video explains this as unmodeled nonlinear effects which mean there's a grey zome between "my fin is capable of sustaining a vibration" and "my fin will fall apart".
+The video explains this as unmodeled nonlinear effects which mean there's a grey area between "my fin is capable of sustaining a vibration" and "my fin will fall apart".

 {{< youtube BBD8IRWKrVU >}}